 We are now searching our database for alpine accommodation in Sweden, this should only take a few moments, thank you for your patience...

 Remember if you don't find quite what you are looking for you can always give us a call.
 We are ready to help you find your perfect alpine holiday.
 Or perhaps you might like to consider an alternative destination?
-For example have you considered Schladming in Austria? - When hiring a ski chalet in Schladming you will enjoy an old valley town has a pleasant main square and extensive intermediate slopes on four linked mountains.
-Or perhaps as a possible alternative suggestion how about Meribel in France? - When hiring a ski chalet in Meribel you will enjoy a comfortable, upmarket chalet-style resort in the centre of the incomparable Three Valleys.
-[Less]
+For example have you considered Chamonix in France? - Chamonix chalet rentals enjoy a traditional tourist town with a great atmosphere and towering mountains, offering stunning views and off-piste.
+Or perhaps as a possible alternative suggestion how about in ? - [Less]

 Sweden, land of Pippi Longstocking and known to be the country with the largest elk population in Europe: a real winter sports paradise.
 Various ice periods have formed the country to its present appearance.
 The huge Scandinavian glaciers of the last cold spell made way for for Sweden's unique lakes, rivers and waterfalls.
 For classic winter sports such as cross-country and downhill skiing, Sweden offers ideal conditions.
 It is not for nothing that the Alpine Ski World Championship was held in Åre, in 2007.